 It’s crucial to create a safe internal landscape to be able to resolve it and navigate difficult situations in life.

-In this conversation on The Mindvalley Podcast, she shared three grounding techniques for anxiety.
+In a conversation on The Mindvalley Podcast, she shared three grounding techniques for anxiety.

 1. EFT for anxiety

 EFT tapping therapy stands for “Emotional Freedom Technique” which utilizes specific meridian points of the body to release negative emotions.
 Neurologically speaking, when you do tapping, you message your amygdala that you are safe.